The Hilleberg Nallo 2 GT could be the most hardwearing and reliable 2-person 4-season tent on the market

 We felt like this was a good investment since Hilleberg is often quoted as the best tent brand and the Nallo GT model is listed as the best tent for the money.
-The combination of word of mouth recommendations, generous sponsorship discount and the packed size to space to weight ratio made the decision easy.
+The combination of word-of-mouth recommendations, generous sponsorship discount and the packed size to space to weight ratio made the decision easy.

-The best 4 season 2 person tent
+Hileberg Nallo 2 GT – the best 4 season 2 person tent?

 The Nallo 2 GT is a four-season tent which makes it super insulated for mountain climbing.
 The Nallo excelled in Europe and Central Asia, it’s perfect in the high mountain plateau and wide-open plains.

 These same qualities are less desirable for sleeping in the tropics.
-The Nallo lacks ventilation and is not free standing which in hindsight were fine for our European cycle tour but not ideal for a world cycle.
+The Nallo lacks ventilation and is not free standing which in hindsight was fine for our European cycle tour but not ideal for a world cycle.

 A freestanding tent of my own design